Rajeshkumar-sivaprakasam/nest_scratch/README.md

 # nest program what we are seeing
+  # Hello-world
     1. program will start from main.ts -> In nest-cli.json file they are written some code to trigger src as main folder.
     2. Package.json was clearly written.
     3. in main bootstrap() funtion get called
     4. await NestFactory.create(AppModule); -> AppModule is our module file to run
     5. after it will select controller and function also...
+  # Application-structure-1
+    1. In app.module.ts you can see controller line.
+1st that one only trigger.
+    2. we can change the route by adding anything on @Get() function
+    3. Appservice is file of our logics.
+    4. There every service file need to have @Injectable() decorator.